 Washington, Nov.
-2 .- Lewis Mortfeld today shot and killed his wife and then committed suicide at their boarding house here today.
-Mortfeld was a par-oled patient of the hospital for the in-sane, and it is believed the deed was committed on account of his fear of being returned to the asylum as ar-rangements had been made to send Mortfeld to the Washington asylum today or tomorrow.
+2.-Lewis Mortfeld today shot and killed his wife and then committed suicide at their boarding house here today.
+Mortfeld was a par-oled patient of the hospital for the in-sane, and it is believed the deed was committed on account of big for of committed on account of his fear of being returned to the asyhim as ar-rangements had been made to send Mortfeld to the Washington asylum today or tomorrow.

-Conference Held in Philadelphia With Eighteen Elders Present.
+Eighteen Elders Present.